jubairt/Global-Insights-Dashboard/README.md

 # 🌍 **Global Insights Dashboard**

-Welcome to the **Global Insights Dashboard**! 🎉 This interactive dashboard provides insightful visualizations that offer a comprehensive view of key global metrics such as GDP per capita, life expectancy, and population across different countries.
+This interactive dashboard provides insightful visualizations that offer a comprehensive view of key global metrics such as GDP per capita, life expectancy, and population across different countries.
 Created using **Dash** and **Plotly**, this project allows you to explore the global landscape like never before. 🌏

 ---